 - For a Fall inspired flavor try Pumpkin pie spice is perfect for fall!

 - Add a little heat.
-Simply add 1/2 teaspoon of ground chili powder or 1/4 teaspoon cayenne pepper to the spice mix for a bit of kick!
+Simply add 1/2 teaspoon of ground chili powder or 1/4 teaspoon of cayenne pepper to the spice mix for a bit of kick!

 - Add citrus flavor.
 For a little difference, add 1 tablespoon of orange zest.